 A referral is required for all new appointments and must conform to the Referral Standards as outlined on the For Clinicians page.
 Specific requirements are detailed in the individual clinic and condition referral guidelines.

-For any urgent sexual abuse/assault concerns please phone RHH switchboard and ask Paediatric Sexual Assault Consultant (PSAC) or Registrar on call for advice.
+For any sexual abuse/assault: Please phone RHH Switchboard and ask Paediatric Sexual Assault Consultant (PSAC) or Registrar on call for advice.

 Clinic Appointments - Appointments are based on clinical priority: